 - Wenhong Li, associate professor of climate.
 Her research interests focus primarily on climate dynamics, land-atmosphere interaction, hydroclimatology, and climate modeling.
 (919) 684-5015; email@example.com

 - Megan Mullin, associate professor of environmental politics.
 She specializes in environmental politics, with a focus on the intersection between environmental conditions and political decision-making.
 She also studies how decentralized governance (federal vs. state vs. local authority) affects water management and climate-change policies.
 (919) 684-1174; firstname.lastname@example.org

-Brian Murray, director for economic analysis at the Nicholas Institute for Environmental Policy Solutions.
+- Brian Murray, director of the Duke University Energy Initiative, researcher at the Nicholas School of the Environment, faculty affiliate at the Nicholas Institute for Environmental Policy Solutions.
 Specializes in the design of economic policies to address a range of environmental problems, with a focus on climate change policy.
 This includes the design of cap-and-trade systems; price containment mechanisms; and emissions offsets generated by the agriculture, forest and land use sectors.
 His work also focuses on blue carbon, which aims to use carbon finance to protect endangered coastal wetland systems rich in carbon and biodiversity.
 (919) 613-8725; email@example.com.

 - Billy Pizer, professor at the Sanford School of Public Policy and faculty fellow at the Nicholas Institute for Environmental Policy Solutions.
 Specializes in how clean energy policies can effectively leverage the private sector, how environmental regulation can affect the economy, and how to improve market-based environmental policies.
 Prior to his arrival at Duke in 2011, he was the deputy assistant secretary for environment and energy at the U.S. Department of Treasury.
 (919) 613-8729; firstname.lastname@example.org.